Mon-Fri 9:00 - 17:00

 Power of Attorney Lawyer

 Through a power of attorney, you can plan ahead of time and take necessary steps to protect yourself and your loved ones.
-You can designate someone who is trustworthy to make decisions on your behalf in case you become incapacitated.
+You can designate someone trustworthy to make decisions on your behalf in case you become incapacitated.

 Our Toronto Power of Attorney Lawyer will meet with you to gather your instructions, prepare a draft POA for your review and meet with you to executive your POA.

 We are conveniently located in midtown Toronto, minutes from the Eglinton-Yonge station.
-Call us 647-300-8391 or click button above to book a FREE consultation.
+Call us at 647-300-8391 or click the button above to book a FREE consultation.

 Toronto Will Lawyer